coryandrewtaylor/CalledYouFriends/doc/README.md

 Williams, Joel F. 1994. *Other Followers of Jesus: Minor Characters as Major Figures in Mark’s Gospel*.
 Journal for the Study of the New Testament Supplement Series 102.
 Sheffield: JSOT Press.

 Woloch, Alex.
 2003. *The One vs. the Many: Minor Characters and the Space of the Protagonist in the Novel*.
 Princeton: Princeton University Press.

-## Notes {#notes}

-\[1\]: Though Moretti was far from the first author to incorporate SNA into literary studies, he brought the methodology into the mainstream, tying it to his broader approach of distant reading.

-\[2\]: For instance, `Scheherezade` (Elson 2012) and `SINNET` (Agarwal et al. 2013).

-\[3\]: Allison and her colleagues—all scholars then working at, or otherwise affiliated with, the Stanford Literary Lab—coined the term “quantitative formalism” (Allison et al. 2011).
-By it, they mean using “precise—ideally, measurable—ways” (2011, 6) to answer traditional formalist questions about genre, with the connotation that their tools were digital.

-\[4\]: For Bakhtin, “at a fundamental level, all language and thought is dialogical: each word or thought presupposes an answer. . . . \[E\]ach person, although having irreducible moral status, cannot be considered to have a consciousness in isolation” (Webb 2008, 19).
-In the same vein, he conceives of genres as constantly evolving, with each writer engaging in dialogue with previous manifestations of the genre. <br/><br/>His “chronotopes” are the way space and time meld together in literature: “Time, as it were, thickens, takes on flesh, becomes artistically visible; likewise, space becomes charged and responsive to the movements of time, plot and history.
-This intersection of axes and fusion of indicators characterizes the artistic chronotope” (Bakhtin and Medvedev 1991, 131).

-\[5\]: Coll Ardanuy and Sporleder (2014) and Jayannavar et al. (2015) are notable exceptions to this trend.

-\[6\]: E.g. at the Sermon on the Mount (Mt 5–7), links would be recorded between Jesus, each of the disciples, and the crowd that was present.

-\[7\]: cf. McCracken (1993) and Webb (2008).

-\[8\]: On the usefulness of machine learning for SNA, see e.g. De, Dehuri, and Wang (2012).